 Sitting down at his computer, Bill says: Let’s do this!

-Navigate to the View Tab, and you can see the commands marked below that we are going to add to it.
+First, navigate to the View tab, and you can see the four commands that we are going to add to the QAT.
 Let’s start at the far left:

 Right-click the Normal command, and in the right-click menu select ‘Add to Quick Access Toolbar’.